Coherent Generation and Protection of Anticoherent Spin States: Anticoherent spin states

 \section{Anticoherent spin states}

 In a general study of individual spin-$j$ systems, anticoherence is best defined based on the density operator, as it offers a complete description of the system’s state, including both pure and mixed cases.
-The density operator $\rho$ can be expanded on the basis of multipolar tensor operators $T_{LM}$, where $L = 0, 1, \dots, 2j$ and $M = -L, \dots, L$~\cite{Zare}.
-These operators transform according to the $(2L+1)$-dimensional irreducible representations of the spin rotation group $\mathrm{SU}(2)$ and form a complete orthonormal set under the Hilbert-Schmidt inner product.
-The expansion then takes the form
+The density operator $\rho$ can be expressed in terms of multipolar tensor operators, defined as

+where $L = 0,1,\dots,2j$ and $M = -L,\dots,L$.
+Here, $|\Omega\rangle$ denotes a spin-coherent state oriented along the direction $\Omega \equiv (\theta,\varphi)$~\cite{Zare}.
+The multipolar tensor operators are in direct correspondence with the spherical harmonics $Y_{LM}(\Omega)$, acting as their operator analogues.
+They transform according to the $(2L+1)$-dimensional irreducible representations of the spin rotation group $\mathrm{SU}(2)$ and form a complete orthonormal set under the Hilbert-Schmidt inner product.
+The expansion of $\rho$ then takes the form

 where the coefficients $\rho_{LM}$ are known as multipole moments or statistical tensors~\cite{Var.Mos.Khe:88,Biedenharn1984,1952Schwinger,Zare}.
-These multipoles are measurable physical quantities that encode information about the system's polarization and coherence and can be determined from intensity moments~\cite{Goldberg2022}.
+The multipoles $\rho_{LM}$ are measurable physical quantities that encode information about the system's polarization and coherence and can be determined from intensity moments~\cite{Goldberg2022}.
 The tensor operators basis thus serves as a powerful tool for both theoretical and experimental investigations of spin-$j$ systems.
 The quantum number $L$ of the tensor operator corresponds to the multipole order, with $L = 0$ representing the monopole (population), $L = 1$ the dipole (orientation), $L = 2$ the quadrupole (alignment), etc., for higher orders.
 The monopole component corresponds to a scalar quantity that remains invariant under rotations.
 Because it has no angular dependence, it is the simplest and most isotropic term.
 The dipole component is a vector-type quantity that transforms under rotations like a vector in a three-dimensional space.
 A nonzero dipole moment indicates a preferred axis along which the spin expectation value is aligned.
-The quadrupole component is a rank-2 tensor that characterizes the shape of the angular distribution rather than its net direction.
+The quadrupole component is a rank-$2$ tensor that characterizes the shape of the angular distribution rather than its net direction.
 A nonzero quadrupole moment means that the state exhibits alignment rather than mere orientation, i.e., the spin projections favor particular axes without necessarily having a net spin vector.
 Based on this formalism, we can now define anticoherent spin states.

 \paragraph{Definition} A state $\rho$ is said to be anticoherent to order $t$, or $t$-AC, if $\rho_{LM}=0\:\forall\,M$ for $1\leq L\leq t$, which means that all multipole moments of order $L$ up to $t$ vanish.\\